oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    3. The claim's value, as it would be used in a regular JWT body.
 The value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.
  * JSON-encode the array such that an UTF-8 string is produced.
  * base64url-encode the byte representation of the UTF-8 string, producing a US-ASCII [@RFC0020] string.
 This string is the Disclosure.

+The order is decided based on the readability considerations: salts would have a constant length within the SD-JWT, claim names would be around the same length all the time, and claim values would vary in size, potentially being large objects.

 The following example illustrates the steps described above.